gabbyjia/dsci510-lab1/README.md

 ## Usage
 1. Downloard `lab1.py` from the repository
 2. Open a command terminal
-3. Use cd command to get to the directory of `lab1.py`
+3. Use cd command to locate `lab1.py`
 4. Use the following command to excute `lab1.py`:

 ```